-The Drop-In Services program provides information on community programs and resources as well as food, laundry facilities, showers, and case management to the homeless population.
-Drop-In Services addresses the needs of community residents having a safe and dignified place for individuals experiencing homelessness to go during the day to take care of everyday needs and access short-term services and supports.
+The Drop-In Services program provides information on community programs and resources as well as food, laundry facilities, showers, and case management.
+It provides a safe and dignified place for individuals experiencing homelessness to go during the day to take care of everyday needs and access short-term services and supports.

 Emergency Homeless Shelters

-Loudoun County has three emergency shelters to assist community members that may be in need of emergency shelter.
+Loudoun County has three emergency shelters.
 Each shelter is open to residents of Loudoun County and offers tailored programs to help with short-term needs as well as lower the risk of homelessness in the future.

 Loudoun Homeless Services Center